Skip to Content

 future, talk to your doctor about sperm banking before any treatment for

+Treatment begins with surgery (orchiectomy) to remove the affected testicle.
 After surgery, depending on which type of cancer cells are

 If your cancer was found early, you may have a choice about further treatment.
 Talk with your doctor about the risks and possible side effects of each treatment option.